kojima-hi/PC_Setting/linux/README.md

 - Usage
 ```
+SSH without paraphrase
+$ ssh server

+Activate ssh-agent to follow you
-$ ssh -A server # -A activate agent to follow you
+$ ssh -A server
 or
 $ vi ~/.ssh/config
     add the following: